gitandy/HamCC/README.md

 If it is a number it is stored as SRX and SRX_STRING.
 Else it is stored as SRX_STRING only.

 To leave the event mode for the following QSOs type a single `$` followed by a SPACE.

+#### xOTA
+For xOTA just enter one of SOTA, POTA i.e. `$pota` instead of the contest ID.
+Then set your own xOTA reference with `-Nxx-999` and track the QSO partners reference with `%xx-999`.

 Source Code
 -----------